Day One / Sync

 - We help guard against breaches by requiring strong passwords and two-factor authorization for all administrative accounts.

-In 2016, we will develop and provide full end-to-end encryption on the server in our 2.1 release for iOS and Mac apps.
+In the future, we will develop and provide full end-to-end encryption on the server for iOS and Mac apps.
 Our encryption features will utilize the user’s private key to encrypt all entries before they reach the server.
 In short, the server will have no access to the user’s unencrypted data.
 Neither iCloud nor Dropbox currently provide this level of security, thus making Day One Sync even more secure than these other sync/backup methods.

 Your Day One journal data is stored on Amazon AWS servers using the same infrastructure trusted by many of the best apps and services on the Internet.
 (See Amazon S3 FAQs for more information.)